boveus/hyrax-wiki/Using-Resque-with-Hyrax.md

 OPTION 1: Start 1 worker (ignores the resque-pool [configuration file](#configuration)).
 The following command will run until you stop it, so you may want to do this in a dedicated terminal and would typically be used during development only.

-**IMPORTANT:** Change directories to the root of your Sufia app before executing:
+**IMPORTANT:** Change directories to the root of your Hyrax app before executing:

 ```
 RUN_AT_EXIT_HOOKS=true TERM_CHILD=1 QUEUE=* rake environment resque:work